SgtSwagrid/github-rules/README.md

 _GitHub Rules_ instead supports a workflow whereby _all_ rulesets and settings are defined exclusively in-source.
 Every `*.json` file in `.github/rulesets` is automatically applied as a ruleset, and `.github/settings.json` defines repository-level settings.
-Both are kept in sync by a GitHub workflow watching for changes, and the link is bidirectional — manual changes to the configuration can also be exported back to source.
+Both are kept in sync by a GitHub workflow watching for changes, and the link is bidirectional; manual changes to the configuration can also be exported back to source.

 ## ⬇️ Installation